barcaroli/QGA2/README.md

 quantum gates to the amplitudes of the qubits:

 1.  a rotation gate (always);
-2.  an X-Pauli gate (optionally).
+2.  a Pauli-X gate (optionally).

 The rotation is based on the theta angle values: higher values allow a quicker evolution, and lower values avoid local maxima.

-The X-Pauli gate is equivalent to the classical mutation operator and determines the swap between alfa and beta amplitudes of a given qubit.
+The Pauli-X gate is equivalent to the classical mutation operator and determines the swap between alfa and beta amplitudes of a given qubit.

 The package has been developed in such a way as to permit a complete